How to Peel and Cut Up a Butternut Squash

 Historical Notes for this Post:

 How to Peel and Cut Up a Butternut squash was first posted in 2008, when I had lots of butternut squash in my garden!
-It was last updated in 2022.
+It was last updated with more information in 2024.

-54 Comments on “How to Peel and Cut Up a Butternut Squash”
+56 Comments on “How to Peel and Cut Butternut Squash”

 I have an old fashioned WWII ice cream scoop that I use to easily scoop out the seeds.